 I built my first website back in 1998.
-I had no idea what I was doing so; I drove to Barnes & Nobles to research HTML.
+I did not know what I was doing so; I drove to Barnes & Nobles to research HTML.
 I found a book called HotMetalPro that looked promising.
 It came with a 3 1/2″ floppy to install the application, so I bought it and ran home to make some magic happen.
 That was a long time ago; even the Wayback Machine struggles to gather up all the old images and pages.

 There were only a few rudimentary tools for posting your website to search engines and a shortlist of “SEO tricks” you could use to score better in the rankings.
 Although, I’m not sure the acronym even existed back then.
-In most cases, people were very eager to exchange links to your website.
+In most cases, people were keen to exchange links with your website.
 Many sites even had a “links page” for that very purpose.
-A lot has changed since then.
-Things are moving so fast it’s a lot of work to keep up with all of the new strategies and tools.
+Thankfully, times have changed and websites are more modernized than ever.
+SEO has become a fundamental thing for companies; many of them even hire an seo company for guidance.

 Organic Search Is Most Often the Primary Source of Website Traffic

 Organic search is a huge part of most business’s website performance, as well as a critical component of the buyer funnel and ultimately getting users to complete a conversion or engagement.

 Good web hosting can also increase your traffic significantly.
 Age speed is an essential ranking factor for all websites.
 So, on how fast your web pages load, will determine how high your SERP rankings will be on Google.
 To learn more, check this Wordpress hosting provider website.

 Again, here you need to make sure that your web hosting provider isn’t bottlenecking your website where it matters, negatively affecting your SEO efforts.